tokend/knowledge-base/tech/other/participants.md

 # Participants

-## Manage offer
+## Managing offers

-Despite the fact manage offer operation is quite flexible, we need a way to somehow define all matches that was covered by on `Manage offer` operation.
+Despite that manage offer operation is quite flexible, we need a way to somehow define all matches that were covered by one `Manage offer` operation.

 ### Who is who

 Let's consider such example: Bob and Alice want to trade their `ETH` tokens for `BTC` tokens.
-We have an order book where base asset is `ETH` and quote is `BTC`.
+We have an order book, where base asset is `ETH` and quote is `BTC`.
 They both have made such offers: Bob is selling 1 `ETH` with price equal to 0.3 `BTC` and Alice is selling 1 `ETH` with price equal to 0.2 `BTC`.
-There is no opposite offers, so Bob and Alice should wait until somebody will come and fulfill their offers.
+There are no opposite offers, so Bob and Alice should wait until somebody will come and fulfill their offers.

-Now John makes an offer that says he wants to buy 2 `ETH` with price `1 ETH = 0.3 BTC`.
-After he has created his offer, the system automatically matched his offer with Bob's and Alice's ones, so everybody gets what he/she want.
+Now, John makes an offer that says that he wants to buy 2 `ETH` with the price `1 ETH = 0.3 BTC`.
+After John created this offer, the system automatically matched John's offer with those of Bob and Alice, so everybody gets what they want.

-In this situation we'll have a `manage offer` operation in the ledger, that has Bob's account as a source, 3 participants (John, Alice and Bob), and 2 matches (John's match with Alice's offer and John's match with Bob's offer).
+In this situation, we have a `manage offer` operation in the ledger, that has Bob's account as a source, 3 participants (John, Alice, and Bob), and 2 matches (John's match with Alice's offer and John's match with Bob's offer).

 ### Detailed look